T-Mobile Online

 The

-number is printed on the delivery slip that comes with your SIM card.
+PIN code for your T-Mobile SIM card is printed on the delivery slip that comes with the SIM card.

 If in doubt, try T-Mobile's default PIN code for SIM cards, which